cosmos/ethermint/docs/quickstart/upgrade.md

 ## Upgrade Genesis File

 :::warning
 If the new version you are upgrading to has breaking changes, you will have to restart your chain.
-If it is not breaking, you can skip to [Restart](#restart)
+If it is **not** breaking, you can skip to [Restart](#restart)
 :::

-To upgrade the genesis file, you can either fetch it from a trusted source or export it locally using the `export` command.
+To upgrade the genesis file, you can either fetch it from a trusted source or export it locally using the `emintd export` command.

 ### Fetch from a Trusted Source